inconsistentPassion/ES-Studio/README.md

 - Timing gauge with real-time spark advance adjustment
 - Customizable 2D engine paramater maps with multiple input and output paramaters
 - Advanced Dyno with tonnes of functionality
-- Drag strip simulation for 1/4 mile, 1/2 mile and 1 mile times (coming soon)
+- Drag strip simulation for 1/4 mile, 1/2 mile and 1 mile times
+- Dragy-like Acceleration and speed graph
 - Advanced quick shifter to cut or retard ignition during a gear shift that has customizable shift order, cut time, spark angle and automatic clutch control
 - Advanced auto blipper to "blip" the throttle during a down shift that has customizable blip time and throttle amount
 - Idle control